marcopaglio/BookingApp/README.md

 ###### JRE

-First of all, check if JRE is already installed, running the following commands on terminal:
+First of all check if JRE is already installed by running the following commands on terminal:
 ```
 java -version
 ```